Tyrannosaurus Rex has appeared in many television series over the years ranging from classic science fiction series to award winning documentaries.

 Its first possible appearance is in the story Doctor Who and The Silurians In this story the main villains, The Silurians who are ancient reptiles that existed from before the dawn of man have a pet Dinosaur.

-The Dinosaur is never identified however and in other media it has been identified as an Allosaurus rather than a Tyrannosaurus.
+The Dinosaur is never identified however and in other media it has been referred to as an Allosaurus rather than a Tyrannosaurus.

-However its worth noting that Malcolm Hulke whilst being an excellent writer seemed to know fuck all about prehistory.
+However its worth noting that Malcolm Hulke whilst being an excellent writer seemed to know very little about prehistory.
 For instance the main villains of the story could not possibly be from the Silurian era.
 The Silurian era came long before any reptiles had evolved.
-Thus perhaps he like many people got T-Rex and Allosaurus mixed up.
+Perhaps he like many people simply got T-Rex and Allosaurus mixed up.

 Regardless of whether or not the Silurians pet was a T-Rex, the king of the Dinosaurs would go on to make an appearance in the story The Invasion of the Dinosaurs.
 In this adventure several mad scientists bring many Dinosaur species including Tyrannosaurus Rex through time to modern day London.